Instruction Coordinator & Science Librarian

 Research and Instruction Services and Digital Culture and Information (DCI) Program

-Liaison for Biology, Chemistry, Environmental Studies, Geology, Mathematics, Neuroscience, Physics and Engineering, Psychology, Science (General), Bioethics, and Physical Education
+Liaison for Biology, Chemistry & Biochemistry, Cognitive & Behavioral Studies, Education, Environmental Studies, Geology, German, Mathematics, Neuroscience, Physical Education, Physics and Engineering, Science (General), Sociology and Anthropology, and Women's and Gender Studies

 Telford Science Library